Cisco SDWAN Demo

 The port is manually configured as an access port, preventing any possibility of trunk negotiation.
 This mode is ideal for ports connected to end devices like PCs, printers, or non-Cisco devices.

-Read More About Network hardware devices.
+Read More About Network Hardware Devices.

 How Does DTP Work?